-- o Requisition Note (mandatory). - Authorizations or Licenses (if needed): If the type of good requires it, it is necessary to obtain authorizations in a Ministry or other public entity (see Section VI, Other Regulations and Requirements). - o Insurance Certificate (if needed). - o Import Verification Request (if needed): Based on risk.
-The request has to be completed and then delivered to the verification company along with the requisition note. - Certificate of Inspection (Certificado de Inspección): This certificate is issued by the verification company, and only in goods exceeding FOB value of \$2,000.
-If a good enters Ecuador without the certificate of inspection, it cannot be released. - o Certificate-of-Origin (if needed). - o Shipment Manifest (mandatory). - o Bill of Lading (mandatory). - o Commercial Invoice (Factura Comercial) (mandatory). - o Customs Declaration-of-Value (DAV) (mandatory): the DAV is a sworn declaration that the consigned value is real.
-It is completed by the importer in the ECUPASS system. - o Products requiring an import permit need be accompanied by all the specific requirements requested for the product. - An ARCSA food sanitary notification for processed food products or a health certificate for animals, plants, or animal or plant by-products that meets AGROCALIDAD's import requirements.
+- Requisition Note (mandatory). - Authorizations or Licenses (if needed): If the type of good requires it, it is necessary to obtain authorizations in a Ministry or other public entity (see Section VI, Other Regulations and Requirements). - Insurance Certificate (if needed). - Import Verification Request (if needed): Based on risk.
+The request must be completed and then delivered to the verification company along with the requisition note. - Certificate of Inspection (Certificado de Inspección): This certificate is issued by the verification company, and only in goods exceeding FOB value of \$2,000.
+If a good enters Ecuador without the certificate of inspection, it cannot be released. - Certificate of Origin (if needed). - Shipment Manifest (mandatory). - Bill of Lading (mandatory). - Commercial Invoice (Factura Comercial) (mandatory). - Customs Declaration of Value (DAV) (mandatory): the DAV is a sworn declaration that the consigned value is real.
+It is completed by the importer in the ECUAPASS system. - Products requiring an import permit need be accompanied by all the specific requirements requested for the product. - An ARCSA food sanitary notification for processed food products or a health certificate for animals, plants, or animal or plant by-products that meets AGROCALIDAD's import requirements.

-Once the customs agent transmits the import customs declaration, Customs assigns an inspection control channel.
+Once the customs agent transmits the import customs declaration, customs assigns an inspection control channel.
 Control channel inspections range from a simple documentation review to the physical inspection of products.
 Any discrepancies between the import customs declaration and the shipment will lead to delays and possible shipment confiscation.
 Customs does permit the re-export of products.
 FAS Quito cautions exporters not to send samples or extra promotional items that are not included on the import customs declaration.
-Import documents do not need to be translated into Spanish.
+Unlike documents submitted for the sanitary notification process, import shipping documents do not need to be translated into Spanish.